 The school and C&LC employ a number of specific measures/strategies to minimise further risks of bullying and to ensure that children feel safe.
-Strategies include immediate and longer-term support e.g. mentoring system (Appendix F) for all parties including the person being bullied, bystanders and the person who has done the bullying.
+Strategies include immediate and longer-term support e.g. mentoring system (appendix E) for all parties including the person being bullied, bystanders and the person who has perpetrated the bullying.
 Many of the school and C&LC strategies include problem solving processes, which enable a situation to be disentangled and explored, and help to reveal underlying issues.
 In most cases the school and C&LC will encourage honest and direct discussion and use a reconciliation process like this before going down the sanction route.
 Many of the following strategies involve active participation from children and involve children helping themselves and each other.
 Some strategies form a part of the school and C&LC's anti bullying preventative work.
 Our strategies include:

-- Providing opportunities for class, circle or tutorial time where children can explore the needs of their peers.
-These are planned sessions in which the teacher facilitates a safe and positive environment for children to take turns, if they choose, to talk about an issue of concern.
-The whole group is encouraged to listen carefully and discuss ways to help the individual in a problem solving way - The Support Group Approach which involves holding regular meetings individually and jointly with the person being bullied, the person who is bullying and bystanders using a 'problem solving' process.
-The teacher/ member of staff acts as a neutral third party and uses open questions to enable the children to explore and solve the problem for themselves through developing an appreciation for the feelings of others, empathy and a wish to resolve the situation and heal damaged relationships. - Accessing support from external agencies and professional including educational psychologists, Child and Adolescent Mental Health Services (CAMHS), the Cambridgeshire Specialist Teaching Service, the Cambridgeshire Race Equality Diversity Service g) Prevention
+Providing opportunities for class, circle or tutorial time where children can explore the needs of their peers.
+These are planned sessions in which the teacher facilitates a safe and positive environment for children to take turns, if they choose, to talk about an issue of concern -the whole group is encouraged to listen carefully and discuss ways to help the individual in a problem solving way

+- \\The Support Group Method which involves holding regular meetings individually and jointly with the person being bullied, the person who is bullying and bystanders using a 'problem solving' process.
+The teacher/ member of staff acts as a neutral third party and uses open questions to enable the children to explore and solve the problem for themselves through developing an appreciation for the feelings of others, empathy and a wish to resolve the situation and heal damaged relationships. \\ - Accessing support from external agencies and professional including educational psychologists, Child and Adolescent Mental Health Services (CAMHS), the Cambridgeshire Specialist Teaching Service and Race Equality and Diversity Services. - Providing opportunities for CYP who have been bullied or are bullying to attend social skills groups to develop emotional resilience and learn skills in assertiveness, listening, negotiating and empathising with others. - Providing support groups such as Friendship Clubs where children can attend to discuss their friendship problems and receive support and advice from peers, some of whom may be trained mentors or have experienced similar distress and friendship problems. - Providing supportive and nurturing structures such as a 'Circle of Friends' or a 'Buddy' for identified vulnerable individuals.

-(See Appendix E, Responding to and Following Up Incidents of Bullying)
+(See appendix E Responding to and Following Up Incidents of Bullying)